sprague252/SVSoundAnalysis/README.md

 ## Introduction

 This repository contains Jupyter notebooks that use *Python* to do basic sound analysis including importing WAV files, ploting waveforms, and computing and plotting power spectra and spectrograms.
 There are two example Jupyter notebooks.
-One uses Matplotlib to produce static images, and the other uses Plotly to produce interactive images.
-The Matplotlib/static image notebook requires less memory and computer porcessing to produce images.
+One uses *Matplotlib* to produce static images, and the other uses *Plotly* to produce interactive images.
+The *Matplotlib*/static image notebook requires less memory and computer porcessing to produce images.
 Also, the static images can be readily imported into presentations and papers.
 The interactive images require more computer resources to produce and save.
-They are good for exploring the details of a plot because the user can zoom and pan the plot without re-plotting.
-Plotly/interactive plots can be exported to Javascript-enabled HTML files that can be opened in most browsers or included in webpages, but exporting Plotly images to static files requires the Plotly-Orca library which is not readily installed on cloud servers like *Azure Notebooks*.
+They are good for exploring the details of a plot because the user can zoom and pan the plot without re-plotting. *Plotly*/interactive plots can be exported to Javascript-enabled HTML files that can be opened in most browsers or included in webpages.

 ## Files